A machine-learning approach to thunderstorm forecasting through post-processing of simulation data: Results

 \subsection{Lead time dependence of classification skill}

 The data sets for training, testing and validation introduced in \cref{sec:datasets} and used in \cref{sec:baseline_comp} are comprised of NWP forecasts with lead times up to \SI{2}{\hour}.
 The reason for this choice was to train and evaluate our model in a setting of minimal NWP forecast uncertainty.
-On the other hand, this procedure raises the question whether the thunderstorm signature learned by the model generalizes to NWP data with higher lead times (and higher forecast uncertainty).
+On the other hand, this procedure raises the question whether the thunderstorm signature learned by the model generalizes to NWP data with longer lead times (and higher forecast uncertainty).
 For this purpose, we generate test sets in which the examples come from NWP forecasts with fixed lead time.
 Each set contains \num{e5} examples.
 We use the same dates as for the test sets introduced in \cref{sec:datasets}.
 In \cref{fig:scores_leadtime}, we plot the SALAMA classification skill, measured in terms of the skill scores introduced in \cref{sec:skill_scores} as a function of lead time and compare it to the dependence obtained for the baseline model. \Cref{fig:scores_leadtime} shows that, for SALAMA, classification skill decreases approximately exponentially (note the log-scaling of the $y$-axis) for lead times longer than \SI{1}{\hour}, irrespectively of the skill score under consideration.
 The classification skill of SALAMA at a lead time of \SI{1}{\hour} is actually higher than at \SI{0}{\hour}, which is likely a spin-up effect from the NWP model \citep{Sun2014}.
 On the other hand, SALAMA skill is systematically superior to baseline skill for all lead times.
 In fact, even the 11-hour-lead-time skill of SALAMA is higher than the baseline skill for any of the considered lead times.
-For both models, the curves of POD, 1-FAR and $F_1$ start close to one another but then diverge from each other as lead time grows.
-As the equality of precision and recall is indicative of unbiased forecasts, it follows that forecasts become biased for higher lead times.
-For small lead times, the forecasts are essentially unbiased.
-This is consistent with the fact that the decision thresholds have been chosen such that a test set containing lead times up to two hours yields unbiased forecasts.